versatilecms/forms/README.md

 - Output forms on the frontend with an simple shortcode (`{!! forms(<FORM_ID>) !!}`)
 - Each form's output on the frontend are overridable with custom layouts
 - All submissions are emailed inside overridable HTML email templates
-- All submissions are backed up to the database and accessible under Voyager Admins > Forms > Enquiries
+- All submissions are backed up to the database and accessible under Versatile Admins > Forms > Enquiries

 ---